 Before submitting an application for any position, you will be asked to upload a resume.
 Some positions might also ask for a cover letter.
 If you need help preparing either of these documents, we are here to help!

-All incoming students intending to work on or off-campus need to bring their acceptable Form I-9 documents with them.
+All incoming students intending to work on or off campus must bring their acceptable Form I-9 documents with them.

-The documents must be unexpired, originals.
-This means that photo copies and/or scans are not acceptable documents.
-Students not bringing these required documents cannot fill out an I-9 and will not be allowed to work until they can present the required documents.
+All required documents must be unexpired originals.
+This means that photocopies and scans are not acceptable documents.
+Students without these documents cannot fill out an I-9 and will not be allowed to work until they present the required documents.